Filename extension

-A filename extension, file name extension or file extension is a suffix to the name of a computer file (e.g., .txt, .docx, .md).
-The extension indicates a characteristic of the file contents or its intended use.
+A filename extension, file name extension or file extension is a suffix to the name of a computer file (for example, .txt, .mp3, .exe) that indicates a characteristic of the file contents or its intended use.
 A filename extension is typically delimited from the rest of the filename with a full stop (period), but in some systems it is separated with spaces.
-Other extension formats include dashes and/or underscores on early versions of Linux and some versions of IBM AIX.

-Some file systems implement filename extensions as a feature of the file system itself and may limit the length and format of the extension, while others treat filename extensions as part of the filename without special distinction.
+Some file systems, such as the FAT file system used in DOS, implement filename extensions as a feature of the file system itself and may limit the length and format of the extension, while others, such as Unix file systems, the VFAT file system, and NTFS, treat filename extensions as part of the filename without special distinction.